U.S. flag

 Slideshow - Conditions of Confinement in Juvenile Detention and Corrections Teleconference - 1993

 In 1993, OJJDP held its first video teleconference "Conditions of Confinement in Juvenile Detention and Corrections."
-The teleconference featured a panel of youth justice professionals and OJJDP staff, who answered questions from participants who called in.
-The video discusses the findings and recommendations of the OJJDP-funded nationwide study of confinement conditions in juvenile correctional facilities.
-The Conditions of Confinement study was commissioned by OJJDP, and conducted by Abt Associates, Inc. (under OJJDP grant #90-JN-CX-K004), in response to the 1988 Amendments to the Juvenile Justice and Delinquency Prevention Act.
+The study was commissioned by OJJDP in response to the 1988 Amendments to the Juvenile Justice and Delinquency Prevention Act.
 Read a fact sheet about the study.

 Slideshow - Attorney General Janet Reno - 1993 OJJDP Conditions of Confinement teleconference

 Attorney General Janet Reno opened the Conditions of Confinement teleconference with a speech about the significance of OJJDP's study and its findings.
-"This study puts an exclamation point on the obvious conclusion—that America must take better of its children once they get into trouble; that we cannot afford to abandon them there; that we cannot afford to diminish our efforts in terms of providing confinement that supports the child rather than further diminishes their condition," said Attorney General Reno in her introductory remarks.
+"This study puts an exclamation point on the obvious conclusion—that America must take better of its children once they get into trouble; that we cannot afford to abandon them there; that we cannot afford to diminish our efforts in terms of providing confinement that supports the child rather than further diminishes their condition," Attorney General Reno said.

 Slideshow - Barbara Allen-Hagen, OJJDP Grant Project Manager and Project Monitor for the Conditions of Confinement study